daffaalfandy/athletes-management-system/docs/planning-artifacts/product-brief-athletes-management-system-2025-12-30.md

 ### Core Features (The "Must-Haves")

-- **Individual Fighter Cards:** High-density visual display of Name, Age, Gender, Current Weight, and Rank (Belt).
+- **Athlete Lists:** High-density visual display of Name, Age, Gender, Current Weight, and Rank (Belt) in a professional management list.
 - **Instant Grouping Engine:** Dynamic filtering by Age Class (U-18, etc.) and Weight Category (-60kg, -66kg, etc.) using the central SQLite database.
 - **Digital Dossier (Certification Storage):** Local file management to upload, store, and view scanned certificates (Kyu/Dan) and tournament diplomas directly in the app.
 - **The Analog Factory:** Basic "Export to Excel" functionality and a "Print Preview" view for generating tournament roster hardfiles.